damien-masse/codac/doc/manual/manual/visualization/figures.rst

     from codac import *

-    # .. next questions will be here
+    fig = Figure2D("My figure", GraphicOutput.VIBES | GraphicOutput.IPE) # for both VIBes and IPE

   .. code-tab:: c++

-    #include <codac.h>
+    #include <codac>

-    using namespace std;
     using namespace codac;

     int main()
     {
-      // .. next questions will be here
-    }
+      Figure2D figure ("My Figure",GraphicOutput::VIBES|GraphicOutput::IPE); // for both VIBes and IPE }

+.. _subsec-graphics-figures-figure2d-defaultview:

 DefaultView
 -----------

 A DefaultView using only VIBes as graphical output is available.
-This figure is for example used in `draw_while_paving` by default.
+This figure is the one used by the function `draw_while_paving` by default.
 Any Figure2D object can be used as DefaultView with the set method:

 .. tabs::